Mayaguez incident: U.S. forces assemble

 Nine USAF HH-53C Jolly Green helicopters of the 40th Aerospace Rescue and Recovery Squadron and 10 CH-53 Knives of the 21st Special Operations Squadron stationed at Nakhon Phanom Royal Thai Navy Base were available for the rescue operation.
-There were differences between the two types which would become relevant during the battle: the HH-53 was air-refuellable, had 450 US gallon (1,700 l; 370 imp gal) self-sealing fuel tip tanks, a tail minigun with armor plating, and two waist miniguns.
-The CH-53 was not air-refuellable, had 650 US gallon (2,500 l; 540 imp gal) non-self-sealing tip tanks and two waist miniguns.
+There were differences between the two types which would become relevant during the battle: the HH-53 was air-refuellable, had 450 US gallon (1,700 L; 370 imp gal) self-sealing fuel tip tanks, a tail minigun with armor plating, and two waist miniguns.
+The CH-53 was not air-refuellable, had 650 US gallon (2,500 L; 540 imp gal) non-self-sealing tip tanks and two waist miniguns.
 Thus, the HH-53's fuel tanks were less vulnerable to ground fire and, with their refueling capability, could remain in the area of operations indefinitely, so long as it had access to an aerial tanker.

 On 13 May Burns and his Seventh Air Force staff developed a contingency plan to retake Mayaguez using an assault force composed of men of the USAF 56th Security Police Squadron.
 75 volunteers from the 56th would be dropped onto the containers on the decks of Mayaguez on the morning of 14 May.
 In preparation for this assault five HH-53s and seven CH-53s were ordered to proceed to U-Tapao for staging.
 At approximately 21:15, one of the 21st SOS CH-53s (68-10933, call sign Knife 13) crashed en route to U Tapao, killing 18 security police and its five-man crew.

+Third NSC meeting

+Just before 05:00 EDT on 14 May a message arrived in the Department of State from the US embassy in Tehran.
+The subject line was "Chinese Embassy Tehran Believes Mayaguez to be Freed Soon."
+The Pakistani first secretary had told an American diplomat that a senior Chinese embassy official in Tehran said China was "embarrassed" by the Cambodian seizure of the Mayaguez and expected it to be released soon.
+The message was passed on to Kissinger who claimed it was of dubious reliability and it was not circulated among the NSC.

-President Ford chaired an NSC meeting at 10:22 EDT (21:22 Cambodia), where the Air Force rescue plan was cancelled due to the loss of Knife 13 and the fact that the containers on Mayaguez could not bear the weight of the helicopters while rappelling men down would expose them to gunfire.
+Ford chaired an NSC meeting at 10:22 EDT (21:22 Cambodia), where the Air Force rescue plan was cancelled due to the loss of Knife 13 and the fact that the containers on Mayaguez could not bear the weight of the helicopters while rappelling men down would expose them to gunfire.
 It was decided that it was necessary to wait for the Navy ships to arrive off Koh Tang and for the Marines to assemble in Thailand before a rescue attempt would be mounted.
-President Ford ordered the Air Force to stop any Cambodian boats moving between Koh Tang and the mainland.
+Ford ordered the Air Force to sink any Cambodian boats moving between Koh Tang and the mainland.
+Following this meeting Kissinger told Ford "This is your first crisis.
+You should establish a reputation for being too tough to tackle.
+This is a replay of the EC-121."